AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 Check out the code in **polymorphism.py** to understand it better.

 Let's understand what has been done in the code.
 Even though both classes of **Dog** and **Cat** have a similar method **speak()**, Python knows how to call each one of method for each class separately and accordingly due to **polymorphism**.

+### Abstraction

+**Abstraction** is one of the key concepts in OOP, it helps us **simplify complex** sytems by only focusing on essential details and hidding the unnecessary ones.
+Essentially, it allows us to hide the internal implementation and only show the necessary functionality.